JiaanL/O_web/Readme.md

 ## 2. Functions of Manual Plot Section

 ### 2.1.
 Price Data Update
-There are two way to udpate price data, the first one is automatically update all existed data to the latest block.
-The second one is manually select the range that user want to update:
+There are two ways to udpate price data.
+The first one automatically updates all existing data to the latest block.
+The second one is manually select the range that the user wants to update:
-![Alt text](images/DataUpdateDetails.png?raw=true "Data Update") example of clicked auto update:
+![Alt text](images/DataUpdateDetails.png?raw=true "Data Update") Example of clicked auto update:
-![Alt text](images/AutoUpdateData.png?raw=true "Data Auto Update") example of clicked manual update:
+![Alt text](images/AutoUpdateData.png?raw=true "Data Auto Update") Example of clicked manual update:
 ![Alt text](images/ManualUpdateData.png?raw=true "Data Manual Update")

 ### 2.2.
 Block Price Data Update